Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Review of Techniques

 \subsection{Question Answering}

-Even though QA has been explored as a popular NLP task for decades.
-Educational QA requires a system to answer the domain-specific questions, related to natural science, social science, language science and so on~\cite{soares:imecs2021}.
+Even though QA has been explored as a popular NLP task for decades, educational QA requires a system to answer the domain-specific questions, related to natural science, social science, language science and so on~\cite{soares:imecs2021}.
 These systems act as assistants to help answer difficult questions such that the students could learn from them and boost their performance.
 Question answering in different subjects may be presented in different formats.
 In Figure~\ref{fig:eduqa}, we display two typical examples of question answering in the education domain.
-To answer the displayed questions, the systems need domain-specific knowledge like mathematics, and science.
-Furthermore, the contexts of the questions are presented as text and images.
-Moreover, the output of the questions can presented as an entity or a math expression.
+To answer the displayed questions, the systems need domain-specific knowledge like mathematics and science with the given contexts like text and images.
+The output of the questions can be presented as an entity or a math expression.
 In this section, we will present cutting-edge techniques for Textbook QA and MWP solving.